Sequential Sampling for CGMY Processes via Decomposition of their Time Changes: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

+We are very grateful to the Editor-in-Chief Professor Ming Hu, an Associate Editor and two anonymous referees for their valuable comments and constructive suggestions that lead to improvements of the paper.
 The idea behind this work originates from a conversation between Professor Lancelot F. James and the second author.
-Zhiyuan Zhang's research is supported by the National Nature Science Foundation of China (No. 71301097).
+Zhiyuan Zhang's research is supported by the National Nature Science Foundation of China (71301097 and 91546202).

 {}